All Saints Church, Lund: History

-It was designed by architect Helgo Zettervall (1831-1907) in gothic revival style.
+It was designed by architect Helgo Zettervall (1831–1907) in Gothic Revival style.
 The altar is made of uncut cement.
-The decorative painting in the church is made by Svante Thulin (1837-1918).
+The decorative painting in the church is made by Svante Thulin (1837–1918).
 The baptismal font is made of polished cement and includes a copper bowl.
 It is performed by Sven Bengtsson.
-The altarpiece essay shows a crucifix and was made of wood by Carl Johan Dyfverman (1844-1892).
+The altarpiece essay shows a crucifix and was made of wood by Carl Johan Dyfverman (1844–1892).
 The tower has three bells, cast by M & O Ohlsson bell foundry in Ystad which were inaugurated in 1966.

+The church tower is 72 m high, making it Lund's second tallest building (after Ideon Gateway).
+It is in neo-Gothic style and can be seen far out over the plain.
+The tower currently has three bells, cast by Ohlsson's bell foundry in Ystad, and these were inaugurated in 1966 when the church turned 75.
+In total there are about 2,000 seats in the church.
+In the summer of 2009, the church underwent a renovation during which 5,000-6,000 of its stones were replaced.